MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

     net start PBIEgwService
     '''

 ### Error: Failed to create gateway.
-Please try again.
+Please try again

 All of the details are available, but the call to the Power BI service returned an error.
-The error, and an activity id, will be displayed.
+The error, and an activity id, are displayed.
 This could happen for different reasons.
 You can collect, and review, the logs, as mentioned below, to get more details.

 This could also be due to proxy configuration issues.
 The user interface does now allow for proxy configuration.
 You can learn more about making [proxy configuration changes](service-gateway-proxy.md)

 ### Error: Failed to update gateway details.
-Please try again.
+Please try again

 Information was received from the Power BI service, to the gateway.
 The information was passed onto the local windows service, but it failed to return.
 Or, a symmetric key generation failed.
-The inner exception will be displayed under **Show details**.
+The inner exception is displayed under **Show details**.
 You can collect, and review, the logs, as mentioned below, to get more details.

 ### Error: Power BI service reported local gateway as unreachable.
 Please restart the gateway and try again.

-At the end of configuration, the Power BI service will be called again to validate the gateway.
+At the end of configuration, the Power BI service is called again to validate the gateway.
 The Power BI service does not report the gateway as *live*.
 Restarting the windows service may allow the communication to be successful.
 You can collect, and review, the logs, as mentioned below, to get more details.

 ### Script error during sign into Power BI